 Manual Encryption Options

-Good no-cost software for manually encrypting your files include VeraCrypt and DiskCryptor.
-Paid for services like AxCrypt have even more features to help you manage encrypted file access including robust key sharing features, password management, backup keys, mobile support, file wiping and more.
+VeraCrypt and DiskCryptor are two good options for no-cost software that manually encrypts your files.
+Pay services like AxCrypt have even more features to help you manage encrypted file access including robust key sharing features, password management, backup keys, mobile support, file wiping and more.

 Built-in Encryption Options for Dropbox

-Use a service like BoxCryptor to automatically encrypt all files before uploaded to your account.
+Use a service like BoxCryptor to automatically encrypt all files before they are uploaded to your account.
 Dropbox has provided a Business and HIPAA/HITECH overview for customers looking to meet HIPAA requirements.

 Will Dropbox Sign a Business Associate Agreement?

 Yes, Dropbox will sign a Business Associate Agreement with E3 and E5 users.
-Dropbox recommends that prospective users contact their sales team to get their account and BAA setup right.
-For existing Dropbox Business E3 and E5, account administrators can sign a BAA electronically from the Account page in the Dropbox Admin Console.
+Dropbox recommends that prospective users contact their sales team to get a BAA setup right.
+Existing Dropbox Business E3 and E5 administrators can sign a BAA electronically from the Account page in the Dropbox Admin Console.

 Deciding if Dropbox is HIPAA Compliant for You